65% OF APS THIRD-GRADERS WILL READ AT OR ABOVE GRADE LEVEL

 You can spread the word about United Way’s Imagination Library.

-Imagination Library mails free books monthly to children from birth to age five.
-Already, Imagination Library is serving more than a third of the eligible children in Summit County.
+Imagination Library mails free books monthly to children from birth to age five in Summit and Medina counties.

 You – along with others in your company – can participate in one of the many volunteer events provided through United Way’s year-long Engagement Calendar.